Derek Winnert

 David McCallum Sr (26 March 1897 – 21 March 1972) is the blind fiddler at the start and end of the film.
 He was the Scottish leader and principal first violinist of the Royal Philharmonic Orchestra, the London Philharmonic Orchestra and the Scottish National Orchestra, and the father of actor David McCallum.

-It is shot at Welwyn Studios with location filming at Luton, Bedfordshire (for the shopping parade) and Torquay, Devon (for the seaside hotel).
+It is shot at Welwyn Studios with location filming at Luton, Bedfordshire (for the shopping mall), and Torquay, Devon (for the seaside hotel, The Rosetor Hotel, since demolished).

 Uncredited work was done on the screenplay by J Lee Thompson.